RyanDuff613/NPM-Template/README.md

 ## Setup Requirements
  1. Clone project repo.
  2. Navigate to project folder via Terminal.
- 3. If you do not plan to use a `.env` file it the dependency `"dotenv-webpack": "^2.0.0"` should be removed from package.json.
+ 3. If you do not plan to use a `.env` file the dependency `"dotenv-webpack": "^2.0.0"` should be removed from `package.json`.
+ 4. If you do not plan to use jQuery in your project the dependency `"jquery": "^3.5.1"` should be removed from `package.json`
  4. Update the `name` and `description` properties in `package.json` to reflect the new project.
  5. Remove unneccesary html, css and js content.
  6. From the command line run `npm install` to install all dependencies.